bradymiller/blog/content/post/openemr-availabile-on-aws.md

 #### Cutting-edge Information Security

-Superior information security, include physical, network, and software security, is designed into OpenEMR and AWS, offloading significant privacy and security demands on healthcare providers.
-OpenEMR Cloud is fully compliant with HIPAA Privacy and Security Rules.
+Superior information security including physical, network, and software security is designed into OpenEMR and AWS, offloading significant privacy and security demands on healthcare providers.
+OpenEMR Cloud Full Stack is fully compliant with HIPAA Privacy and Security Rules.

-#### Zero On-Site Hardare and Software
+#### Zero On-Site Hardware and Software

 OpenEMR Cloud Full Stack runs hardware and software provided by OpenEMR and Amazon Web Services; no on-site software, servers nor related equipment are